Potential Pollinating Insects

 Wasps

 Adult sawflies (suborder Symphyta) of some species prey on other insects, while others use nectar, pollen, flower petals, or leaves as food; many are known to visit flowers of Asteraceae, Ranunculus, Salix, and Rubus.
 Adults of the family Tenthredinidae prey on insects visiting flowers and are known to pollinate those plants while hunting.
-Sawfly larvae feed on plants and adults often will visit the flowers of the larval host plants and are thought to be significant pollinators of these plants.
+Sawfly larvae feed on plants and adults often visit the flowers of the larval host plants and are thought to be significant pollinators of these plants.

 Family | Genus | Adult food | Larval host plants |